Elimka777/Assignments-Database-Fundamentals/README.md

 Student: Elima

-1)To design a relational database for the "BookHaven" bookstore management system that eliminates data redundancy, ensures data consistency, and provides efficient data retrieval.
+1. Designing and Implementing a Relational Database for a Bookstore- I designed a relational database for the "BookHaven" bookstore management system that eliminates data redundancy, ensures data consistency, and provides efficient data retrieval.